-If you have followed up as recommended and still have not heard back, do not take it personally.
 At the end of the interview, you can set the stage for following up while also gauging the interviewer’s receptiveness.
-Ask the interviewer if they’d prefer that you call or email in a couple of weeks to check the status of the decision making process.
-If they ask you not to follow up — heed their advice.
+Ask if they’d prefer that you call or email in a couple of weeks to check the status of the decision making process.
+If they ask you not to follow up, please follow their advice.
 Annoying them will get you nowhere.
 Some hiring managers will be impressed by you taking the initiative to make the next contact.
 Others prefer to control the flow of information.
-Most importantly — if you commit to following up in a specific manner on a specific date — make sure you do it.
-You want to keep yourself “Top of Mind” without being a pest.
+Most importantly, if you commit to following up in a specific manner by a certain date — make sure you do it.
+No manager wants to hire an employee that does not follow through and misses deadlines.